Dinsmoor/ralc/README.md

 		environment, for later use with townGen, but in the meantime produce basic descriptions of an area.

-DONE- A GUI will be written to interface with charGen and areaGen, and
+INPRO- A GUI will be written to interface with charGen and areaGen, and
 		display their data as a proof-of-concept and a base for future development.

-0.5.0a- Write an algorithm for townGen, for creating dynamic cities.
+DONE- Write an algorithm for townGen, for creating dynamic cities.

-0.6.0a- Write questGen: to generate dynamic quests, based on output from
-		areaGen.

-INDEV- Build program to populate buildings with characters from charGen,
+DONE- Build program to populate buildings with characters from charGen,
 		and task with jobs such as guard, city official, merchant, thug, inkeeper,and the like.
 Tag others with dynamic quests provided from questGen.